 While the underlying Wellington Fund tends to be fully invested in global bonds, when there are few compelling investment opportunities the Fund may hold some cash or cash equivalent securities.

 |About Wellington Management||Wellington Management is a globally integrated investment management firm with US$1 trillion in assets under management worldwide across a broad range of asset classes and approaches (as at 31 December 2021).
 They have been providing innovative investment solutions to clients for more than 85 years.|

-90-100% Global Bonds. (sectors/issuers: government, agency, supranational, municipal, corporate and securitised)
+0-100% Global fixed interest and cash. (sectors/issuers: government, quasi-sovereign, agency, supranational, municipal, corporate, mortgage and securitised)

 |Benchmark||Bloomberg Global Aggregate Index in NZD, 100% hedged to NZD.|

 |Suitability||We recommend a minimum investment period of at least 5 years.|